2016-2017 Graduate Working Groups on Global Issues

 Contact: Faraz Usmani / email@example.com

-The purpose of this working group is to bring together students working on diverse topics, such as global environmental health, energy access and energy poverty.
-This group aims to create a forum for students to share their own research and writing; to engage in a critical, interdisciplinary way with global health and energy challenges; and to ignite a research and policy dialogue around understudied global issues.
+The purpose of this the GEHE Working Group is to bring together students working on global environmental health, energy access and energy poverty.
+This group will create a forum for students to share their own research and writing: to engage in a critical, interdisciplinary way with global health and energy challenges and to ignite a research and policy dialogue around an under-studied global issue.

 - Global Mental Health

 Contacts: Emily Cherenack / firstname.lastname@example.org // Elsa Friis / email@example.com

 The Global Mental Health Working Group facilitates cross-disciplinary discussions and collaborations that explore the ecological, social and cultural factors that impact the etiology and treatment of mental health around the world.
 Activities will include examining the current state of global mental health, as well as innovations in mental health care globally, such as new technologies.
 We strive to provide interdisciplinary conversation and engage the broader Duke community in a dialogue about global mental health.

 - Global Migration & Tuberculosis

 Contacts: Brittney Sullivan / firstname.lastname@example.org // Hanzhang Xu / email@example.com

 The purpose of this project is to develop an interdisciplinary working team for networking related to global migration and tuberculosis (TB) in order to build future partnerships and collaborations.
 Additionally, we will assess how global migration affects the prevalence of tuberculosis.
 Our intended outcome is to write a collaborative manuscript on global migration patterns and TB prevalence.